 What is Loneliness and How Does It Form?

 Loneliness is a feeling of lack of connection with the environment or the people around.
 It is not being alone but feeling alone.
 You can be alone and not feel alone, and vice versa.

 Most people tackle being alone by getting more friends but don’t tackle the real problem of feeling alone.
 In fact, having more people around you can heighten the feeling of loneliness.

 But what happens most times is that because most lonely people are not secured in their self-worth, they continually need affirmations from the relationships they have to really feel connected.
-They are at high risk of falling back into the thought that people won’t like them (they don’t see their worth) even when the other person is so committed to them.
+They are at a high risk of falling back into the thought that people won’t like them even when the other person is so committed to them.

 How To See Yourself As Worthy

 The reason anyone does not see their worth is either one or both of the following: